revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option d)
 <details><summary> <b>Explanation</b> </summary>

-> The above code on running will throw the NameError as there is no 'a' variable defined in class Test1.
+> The above code on execution will throw the NameError, as there is no 'a' variable defined in class Test1.
   </details>
 </details>